poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/challenges/c12-policing-assignment.md

 **Observations**:

 - Which `subject_race` levels are included in fitting the model?
-  - the hispanic and white levels
+  - the hispanic, black, and white levels
 - Which `subject_race` levels have terms in the model?
-  - the female level
+  - just hispanic and white, as black is our default

 You should find that each factor in the model has a level *missing* in its set of terms.
 This is because R represents factors against a